Learn 3D Gamedev from Zero with Godot 4

 Once you understand how lighting and shadows work in Godot and you start creating materials you can apply to props, the sky's the limit on what you're able to craft with your creativity.

-We show you the ropes and from there's no end to what you can accomplish with our open source assets and demos.
+We show you the ropes and from there, there's no end to what you can accomplish with our open source assets and demos.

 Check out the lighting and aesthetic in this repurposing of our open source Third-Person Shooter controller demo by Chickensoft games.